 You see, it was around 11.30pm the night before World Book Day last year that my crafty husband (not me) found himself finishing off the last of the many little pirate accessories for our daughter's costume – as she'd said she wanted to go as a girl pirate from the Night Pirates.

-The painstakingly made pirate cutlass and telescope got left discarded on the sofa as she skipped through the door in a witch’s cloak and hat.
+The painstakingly made pirate cutlass and telescope got left discarded on the sofa as she opted instead for a witch's cloak and hat.

 Will I get stung like that again?
 No way!

 I'm clinging to the Snow White request for dear life as it means we're all ready to go with not a glue gun in sight.

 The year before last was Elsa – and, as there is a Frozen book (it came after the movie), I went with that too.

 But is letting your little one dress as a Disney princess taking the easy way out?
 I know from the MadeForMums Facebook page that some mums reckon so.

 "It's a cop out...
 I mean there are so many books in the world!" says Pearl S.